Comments or suggestions?

 All across America the descendants of George and Michael (and Thomas) Harlan migrated, settled and became solid citizens wherever they located.
 Harlans went on to become merchants, soldiers, lawyers, congressmen, justices, doctors, teachers, and homemakers, plus workers in many, many other occupations.

 We need your help in sharing chronicles about Harlans of note on the Internet.

 Suggested criteria for articles for "The Who's Who of Harlans" should feature notable events, careers or contributions in the lives of Harlan kin.
 If possible tell how the person descends from George, Michael or Thomas.
 If historical in nature or about well-known people, the story will appear in "The Who's Who of Harlans".
 Articles of human interest involving Harlans will be found in "Stories of Harlans".

-If you have an unusual story about a Harlan descendant or a Harlan contemporary, please send it to Ken Harlan.
+If you have an unusual story about a Harlan descendant or a Harlan contemporary, please send it to Dorothy Sperry.

 Also visit the site, "Stories of Harlans".

 Charles Mason ARS (1728-1786) was an astronomer from Gloucestershire who worked for the Astronomer Royal at Greenwich, near London.
 His colleague and friend, Jeremiah Dixon FRS (1733-1779), was a land surveyor and amateur astronomer from County Durham.
 They first worked together observing the 1761 Transit of Venus in South Africa for the Royal Society of London.
 Their achievements made them quite famous and they were the natural choice to resolve the acrimonious border dispute between the Baltimores of Maryland and the Penns of Pennsylvania.